-|Team||Sky Bet||Paddy Power|
+|Club||Sky Bet||Paddy Power|

 *You have to be 18+ to gamble.
-All odds within this article are accurate at the time of writing (16:00, 31/07/2022).
+All odds within this article are accurate at the time of writing (11:30, 17/01/2023).
 BeGambleAware.

-The promotion system in English football allows three teams from the Championship to be promoted to the Premier League.
+For those not in the know, the promotion system in English football allows three teams from the Championship to be promoted to the Premier League.
 This is at the sacrifice of the bottom three teams in the top league, moving down to Championship level.

 The top two teams in the Championship qualify for promotion automatically, making those top two spots some of the most lucrative in all of football.
 The third team worthy of promotion is then decided with a playoff with the teams finishing 3rd to 6th entering a play-off tournament.
 The winner of this playoff tournament is then promoted to the Premier League.